isankha007/Withings-Api-with-simpleOauth/README.md

 # Withings-Api-with-simpleOauth

-I modified sample OAuth wraper to work with Withings
+I modified simple OAuth wraper to work with Withings